3D food printing: General principles

 There are three general areas that impact precise and accurate food printing: materials/ingredients (viscosity, powder size), process parameters (nozzle diameter, printing speed, printing distance), and post-processing methods (baking, microwaving, frying).

 Materials and ingredients

 The type of food available to print is limited by the printing technique.
-For an overview of these printing techniques, please see the section Printing Techniques below:
+For an overview of these printing techniques, see the section Printing Techniques below:

 Extrusion-based printing ingredients

 Common ingredients used in extrusion-based printing are inherently soft enough to extrude from a syringe/printhead and possess a high enough viscosity to retain a shape.
 In certain cases, powdered ingredients (protein, sugar, etc.) are added to increase viscosity, e.g. adding flour to water creates a paste that can be printed.
 Inherently soft materials include: